-(b) achieving the optimum utilization of those resources.
+(b) achieving the optimum utilization of those resources; and

+(c) generally acting consistently with, and in furtherance of, the objects of this Act.

+[Section 24 amended by No. 37 of 2009 s.
+7.]

 25. Joint Authority to exercise certain powers instead of Minister etc.

 (1) Except as provided in this section, an authorisation granted or renewed under this Act otherwise than by virtue of this section does not authorise the doing of any act or thing in or in relation to a Joint Authority fishery.

-(2) If a Joint Authority fishery is to be managed in accordance with the law of the State —
+(2) If a Joint Authority fishery is to be managed in accordance with the law of the State (whether or not also in accordance with some other law) —

 (a) the powers (including powers with respect to authorisations) conferred on the Minister or another person under this Act (this Part excepted) are exercisable by the Joint Authority instead of the Minister or other person; and